vitawebsitedesign/blog/_posts/2019-11-29-analysing-hashset-bucket-distribution-efficiency.md

 We will go over improvements for the above code later on.
 For now, i wanna gloss over the dangers of incorrect implementations.

-# .NET is NOT a unicorn with a crystal ball
+# .NET Core is great, but isn't a unicorn
 .NET Core is smart but if you implement 1 of the 3 functions incorrectly, its not gonna function as expected:
 ```c#
 public bool Contains(T item)